oertl/SpikeSketch/README.md

 ## About this repo
 In our paper, we evaluated the performance of our proposed SpikeSketch and compared it with state-of-the-art algorithms, including HyperLogLog (HLL) , ACPC, and HyperLogLogLog (HLLL).
 The implementation code of these four algorithms are given in this repository.
 ## How to run these codes?
 We strongly recommend that you compile these code using CMake.
-We have given the corresponding CMakeLists.txt in each directory.The compiling command is as follows.
+We have given the corresponding CMakeLists.txt in each directory.
+The compiling command is as follows.
 ```shell
 cmake .
 cmake --build . --config Release